lgilpin/academic-website/content/home/contact.md

 #   2: formspree.io
 email_form = 0
 +++
-I am on maternity leave until April 2025, and my responses to email may be delayed until there.
+**Update**: I am on maternity leave until April 2025, and my responses to email may be delayed until then.

 email: lgilpin @ ucsc.edu